nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ## 3.9 Throw it more cores

-Run again allowing Snakemake to use more cores overall `--cores 32` rather than `--cores 8`
+Run again allowing Snakemake to use more cores overall `--cores 32` rather than `--cores 8` (*only if you are working on a machine with this many cores!
+Your laptop may well not!*)

 ```bash
 # Remove output of last run